 The bullet is a metal that is elongated and is given the shape to fire from a firearm.
 Rounded lead balls were used as a bullet in the earliest time.

 Hollow point bullets also have an elongated body, but there is a major dissimilarity: the tip of the bullet is not pointy like the others.
 There is a hollow or empty space on the tip of this kind of bullet.
 The hollow point bullets were mainly designed to have a space on the tip, but some people plug up this space with silicon or polymer.
 Read the article to the end to know everything about plugged hollow point bullets.

-What is a Hollow Point Bullet? –
+What is a Hollow Point Bullet?

 A hollow point bullet is a type of bullet that expands on collision and makes controlled penetration.
 Firing this bullet reduces the collateral damage due to its controlled penetration.
 Hollow point bullets are used in target shooting because of their greater accuracy due to having a larger meplat or less pointy tip than the other regular bullet.

 These are more precise and foreseeable in comparison with the pointed ones.
 Pointed bullets are more air resistant than hollow point bullets but more sensitive to the air.
 The hollow point is, without any doubt, a very high standard ammunition while it comes to defense.
 Other hardball or regular bullets do not execute like the hollow point.

 You will not find anyone who will tell you the regular bullets are better than the hollow point in case of home defense or concealed carrying.
 But, why is it better?
 The answer is the bullet’s expansion on impact; the penetration is not always the only solution.
 Hollow point bullets are commonly used in defense because they expand and stay in the body’s soft tissues after penetration.

-Why Does a Hollow Point Bullet Expand? –
+Why Does a Hollow Point Bullet Expand?

 Most of the regular bullets are made of two shells.
 The inner shell is soft and is made with lead.
 The outer shell is hard and is of copper alloy.
 The two shells are together called a jacket.
 The most commonly used bullets are those with a full metal Jacket, also known as hardball or FMJ as a short form.
 Hardball often fully surrounds the soft lead core, including the tip under its hard metal jacket.

 As I have told before, hollow point bullets do not have a pointy tip, and these have a well or hollow point on the tip that exposes the inner soft metal to the outside.
 After firing a regular full metal jacket bullet, it directly punches through the soft tissues.
 But the bullet does not get deformed due to its hard metal shell until it hits something very hard.

 When a hollow point bullet is fired, it gets deformed because of the exposure of soft metal on the tip.
 While the tip touches the soft tissue, the pressure is more than the handling capacity of the bullet to maintain its structural integrity.
 This expansion makes the bullet mushroom like that gets slowed down and stays inside the soft tissue.
 It does not over-penetrate or leaves the targets body.